akanchha-rani/Employee_Salary_Prediction-linear-regression-/README.md

 - **Algorithm:** Linear Regression
 - **Target Variable:** Salary
 - **Input Feature:** Years of Experience

+  Linear Regression was chosen because:
+- The relationship between experience and salary is linear
+- It is simple, interpretable, and effective for beginners
+- It provides strong baseline performance for regression problems
+-
 <img width="1440" height="811" alt="Screenshot 2025-07-23 at 6 07 51 PM" src="https://github.com/user-attachments/assets/02cb451a-d781-43b5-be2f-8936dca2c882" />